Steps to Acclimate Your Tissue Culture

 Step 2: Wash Away the Gel

-This link will show you exactly how we rinse the plantlets thoroughly
+This video will show you exactly how we rinse the plantlets thoroughly

 Step 5: Gradually Expose to Ambient Air

 Here is a link to our step by step for Philodendrons.
-Although the steps are completely the same, it may be helpful to watch us acclimate a bit smaller plantlets
+Here we will deflask our Philodendron White Princess Tissue Cultures.
+Although the steps are the same, it may be helpful to watch us acclimate a bit smaller plantlets.
+Here is the full process of deflasking from start to finish!

 By following these steps and taking the time to properly acclimate your tissue culture plantlets, you'll give them the best possible chance for healthy growth and development.
 Remember to do your own research and adjust your acclimation process as needed based on your environment and specific plant species.